Last updated: 31 May 2023

 What is the difference between a Confidentiality Agreement and a Non-Disclosure Agreement?

 2. Confidentiality Agreement is more frequently used in employment or personal situations.
-Here the information could be commercially sensitive that you come across during employment or information that is potentially personally damaging.
-For example, keeping details of a dispute (or even the fact that there was a dispute) from becoming public knowledge.
+Here the information could be commercially sensitive that you come across during employment or information that is potentially personally damaging – for example, keeping details of a dispute (or even the fact that there was a dispute) from becoming public knowledge.

 4. Non-Disclosure Agreement is used when the obligation is one-way (or unilateral).
-But if there is a two-way (or multi-lateral) exchange of secret or commercially sensitive information, the agreement is more likely to be titled Confidentiality Agreement.
+But if there is a two-way (or multi-lateral) exchange of secret or commercially sensitive information, the agreement is more likely to be titled a Confidentiality Agreement.

 5. Non-Disclosure Agreement is more commonly used in the US.
 And by contrast, the term Confidentiality Agreement is more commonly used in Australia, New Zealand, England and Canada.